MindPlan/requirements/Writerside/topics/authorization.md

 </procedure>

-If user has not confirmed its account and trying to sign in, then user will see text
+If user has not confirmed its account and trying to sign in, then user will see text like:
 "You have to confirm you account.
 Go to your email box and find confirmation link"

 ### Register Request Type